Foothill-De Anza Community College District

 - Critical thinking

 Standard duties expected of all faculty include development and evaluation of curricula, maintaining scheduled office hours, attending department and division meetings, pursuing professional growth activities, and performing other duties consistent with the role of an instructor.
-Instructors also have the opportunity to serve on district and college committees and participate in campus extra-curricular activities.
-Faculty members also develop, refine and assess Student Learning Outcomes (SLOs).
+Instructors also have the opportunity to serve on District and college committees and participate in campus extra-curricular activities.

 - Indoor, office environment.